Let’s move on to part 3 of my series on building up relationships automatically with your future clients.

 - Start each email off with “Hey $FIRST_NAME”, or whatever salutation fits your audience (this might be “Dear” instead of “Hey” or “Hi”.)
 Make sure that you include the recipient’s name, though.

-- Instead of thinking that this email you’re writing is going out to hundreds or thousands of people, write your emails as if it were being sent to just one person.
+- Instead of thinking that this email you’re writing is going out to hundreds or thousands of people, write your emails as if they were being sent to just one person.

 - Close your email with an expectation of what’s coming next, and a signature that fits well with your salutation.
 If you opened with “Hey Andy,”, you might close with “Cheers, – Brennan”